 But, bhikkhus, when one does not intend, and one does not plan, and one does not have a tendency towards anything, no basis exists for the maintenance of consciousness.
-When there is no basis, there is no support for the establishing in the Chinese there is no equivalent of anidassana.)
-Given this uncertainty in the reading, it would be quite reasonable, maybe even preferable, to leave the passage at MN I 329 out of the present discussion.
-In spite of this, I have decided to incorporate the passage at M I 329 in my argument.
+When there is no basis, there is no support for the establishing of consciousness.
+When consciousness is unestablished (appatitthitam) and does not come to growth, there is no descent of name-and-form.
+With the cessation of name-and-form ... ageing-and-death, sorrow, lamentation, pain, displeasure, and despair cease.
+Such is the cessation of this whole mass of suffering. (cf. Harvey 1995, p.202)